-All-Time Record: The Chicago Bears and the Green Bay Packers all-time series is now led by the Packers with a 99-95-6 mark (Including playoffs where each team is 1-1).
-Yes, the Packers and Bears rivalry is that close.
+All-Time Record: The Chicago Bears and the Green Bay Packers all-time series is now led by the Packers with a 106-95-6 mark (Including the postseason where each team is 1-1).
+Yes, the Packers and Bears rivalry is that close all-time.

-Before 2017, the Packers last led the rivalry in 1933.
+Before 2017, the Packers last led the rivalry in 1932.
 Indeed, they’ve been steadily falling behind and then clawing their way back since The Great Depression.
-Green Bay currently holds a two-game winning streak over their rivals from the south.
+Green Bay currently holds a nine-game winning streak over their rivals from the south.

 We at packershistory.com truly believe that it is important to know your enemy — especially this one.

 Separated by just 205 miles, the two teams are each others’ nearest geographical NFC North competitors, although they might as well be worlds away.
 Chicago is the Midwest’s bustling jewel; a city of nearly 10 million people known for it’s endless attractions and famed skyline.
 Green Bay, however, is a slow-paced town with humble, but unique attractions and proud blue-collar workers.

 For all of their differences, they do share some similarities.
 Both cities reside on the coast of beautiful Lake Michigan and both cities have an unending passion for football…and brats and cheese and beer.
 This rivalry is a true border-war and is as culturally significant as a semi-annual sporting event can be in this country.